 - 1. Identify diverse fibres in order to determine the correct process for dyeing and spinning. - 2.
 Proficiently make hand-spun designer yarn by developing technical skill and thoughtfully selecting and blending fibres. - 3.
-Apply colour theory and design principles as they pertain to the hand production of dyed and spun yarns. - 4.
-Create predictable colour outcomes from tested dye recipes. - 5.
-Build a sample binder of properly labelled, well-organized and aesthetically pleasing that includes samples, class hand-outs and notes.
+Apply colour theory and design principles as they pertain to the hand production of dyed and spun yarns. - 4. - 5.
+Engage in critical discourse about fibre properties, yarn structure, sustainability, and the impact these factors have on material choices - 6.
+Build a personal resource of yarns, samples, notes, and class hand-outs that is well-organized.